 - Your vet implants your puppy with the microchip.

-- The vet fills out the form with the microchip information, and checks your ID.
+- The vet fills out the form with the microchip information, and checks your ID (passport, drivers licence) & proof of address.

-- The vet submits the paperwork to one of the four approved microchip database registries:
+- The vet submits the paperwork to one of the four approved microchip database registries* (Animark, Fido, IKC, Irish Coursing Club) either:

 - You should also retain a copy of documentation for the microchip.

-- The microchip database registries enter these details into their systems.
+- The microchip database registry receives the information, does their crosschecks, and enter these details into their systems.
+They may contact you in the case of missing information.

-- The microchip database registries sync to Europetnet.com every day.
+- The microchip database registries synchronises the information to Europetnet.com every day (Fido shares information immediately).

 Importing a dog to Ireland

 If you are bringing a dog into Ireland it will also need to be microchipped and you will need to transfer the registration to one of the four approved databases.
+This transfer is effective a new registration.
 This needs to be completed within 3 weeks of arriving in Ireland.
+You still cannot sell a dog in Ireland without it being microchipped and registered with an Irish database.
+There are other important rules about importing dogs into Ireland that you should check out.

 How long does it take for microchips to show on Europetnet?